-Email us for more information on how to get your son started in scouting.
+Email us for more information on how to get your daughter or son started in scouting.

 Thank you for your interest in our Cub Scout Pack 163.
 We are excited to share our program with you and your family.
 Here at Pack 163, cub scouting is a family affair.
 We expect our parents to be actively involved and we welcome family and friends at our meetings.